libretro/libretro-database/README.md

 make build
 ```

-## Testing
+### Testing

 Make sure filenames are Windows file system compatible, and are not too long (eg. [ecryptfs limits filenames to 143 characters](https://unix.stackexchange.com/questions/32795/what-is-the-maximum-allowed-filename-and-folder-size-with-ecryptfs/32834#32834))...

 ```
 find -exec basename '{}' ';' | egrep '^.{144,}$'
 ```
+### Other

-Note that the [build script](https://github.com/libretro/libretro-super/blob/master/libretro-build-database.sh) specifies exact `.dat` files and folders in the repository, therefore organizational revisions to the file/folder structure should have corresponding revisions in the build script.
+**Folder structure revisions.** The [build script](https://github.com/libretro/libretro-super/blob/master/libretro-build-database.sh) specifies exact `.dat` files and folders in the repository, therefore organizational revisions to the file/folder structure should have corresponding revisions in the build script.

+__Adding New Database: Example__
+- Creat new `metadata/nameofnewdatabasefolder` and appropriately named `.dat` files e.g. `Sony - PlayStation.dat`
+- Add the new entry to `libretro-build-database.sh`
+- Run ``make build`` to build the RDB files
+- New types for RetroArch's `Explore` tab will need some updates to RetroArch.

 # Contributions